France to continue aerial support to Mali after troop withdrawal

 There are fears France's departure could undermine efforts to quell violence that has also spread into Niger, Burkina Faso and other neighbouring countries, killing thousands and displacing millions.

+At least 10 people were killed and several wounded in Burkina Faso on Friday when militants attacked an informal gold mining site in the northern province of Seno, which borders Niger, a local government official and a military source said.

-Operation Barkhane will take four to six months to withdraw from Mali.
+Operation Barkhane will take four to six months to withdraw its troops in Mali.

 The European Union has imposed sanctions on the Wagner Group, accusing it of clandestine operations on the Kremlin's behalf.